Phish: Junta, Lawn Boy, and A Picture of Nectar: 1989–1992

-Phish, along with Bob Dylan, the Grateful Dead, and the Beatles, was one of the first bands to have a Usenet newsgroup, rec.music.phish, which launched in 1991.
+Phish, along with Bob Dylan, the Grateful Dead, and the Beatles, was one of the first bands to have a Usenet newsgroup, rec.music.phish, which launched in 1992.
 Aware of the band's growing popularity, Elektra Records signed them that year after they were recommended to the record label by A&R representative Sue Drew.
 In the summer of 1991, the band embarked on a 14-date tour of the eastern United States accompanied by a three-piece horn section dubbed the Giant Country Horns.
 In August of that year, Phish played an outdoor concert at their friend Amy Skelton's horse farm in Auburn, Maine that acted as a prototype for their later all-day festival events.

 In 1992, the band released their third studio album, A Picture of Nectar, their first release for the major label Elektra.
 Subsequently, the label also reissued the band's first two albums.
 Later in 1992, Phish participated in the first annual H.O.R.D.E. festival, which provided them with their first national tour of major amphitheaters.
 The lineup, among others, included Phish, Blues Traveler, the Spin Doctors, and Widespread Panic.
-That summer, the band toured Europe with the Violent Femmes and later toured Europe and the U.S. with Santana.
+That summer, the band toured Europe with the Violent Femmes and later toured Europe and the US with Santana.
 Throughout the latter tour, Carlos Santana regularly invited some or all of the members of Phish to jam with his band during their headlining performances.
 The band ended 1992 with a New Year's Eve performance at the Matthews Arena in Boston, Massachusetts, a performance that was simulcast throughout the Boston area by radio station WBCN.
-The concert was filled with several new "secret language" cues they had taught their audience in order to deliberately confuse radio listeners.
+The concert was filled with several new "secret language" cues they had taught their audience to deliberately confuse radio listeners.